avnet-iotconnect/avnet-iotc-mtb-xensiv-example/DEVELOPER_GUIDE.md

 ## Building the Software

 > If you wish to contribute to this project or work with your own git fork,
-> or evaluate an application version that is not yet released, the setup steps will change
+> or evaluate an application version that is not yet released, the setup steps will change slightly.
-> the setup steps slightly.
 > In that case, read [DEVELOPER_LOCAL_SETUP.md](./DEVELOPER_LOCAL_SETUP.md)
 > before continuing to the steps below.